Indigenous Heritage Programme

-The Indigenous Heritage Program (IHP) is an ongoing competitive annual grants program which provides $3.645 million to support the identification, conservation, and promotion of heritage places important to Aboriginal and Torres Strait Islander people.
-Since 2004, the program has provided over $30 million to support more than 500 Indigenous heritage projects across Australia.
+The Indigenous Heritage Programme (IHP) is an ongoing competitive annual grants programme which provides funding to support the identification, conservation, and promotion of heritage places important to Aboriginal and Torres Strait Islander people.
+Since 2004, the programme has provided over $30 million to support more than 500 Indigenous heritage projects across Australia.

-This program forms part of the whole of government delivery of services to Indigenous Australians, and contributes to the Australian Government's initiative of Closing the Gap on Indigenous disadvantage.
-As well as delivering strong heritage outcomes, the IHP delivers broader social, health and economic benefits which progress the Council of Australian Governments (COAG) Closing the Gap targets.
-The program supports projects which provide Indigenous people with education, training, employment and business opportunities, and which foster Indigenous peoples' aspirations to care for and reconnect with country and maintain their cultural traditions.
+As well as delivering strong heritage outcomes, the IHP delivers broader social, health and economic benefits for Indigenous communities.
+The programme supports projects which provide Indigenous people with education, training, employment and business opportunities, and which foster Indigenous peoples' aspirations to care for and reconnect with country and maintain their cultural traditions.

 Making a difference